 Ryan Swanson enters his fourth season at the helm of the St. Bonaventure golf program in 2019-20.

 Swanson, a St. Bonaventure Class of 2008 graduate, was named interim golf coach on Jan.
-4, 2016 and had the interim title removed and was named head golf coach following the 2016 spring season.
+4, 2016 and had the interim title removed following the 2016 spring season.

 During his time leading the program, Swanson has re-energized Bonnies golf.

 He guided the Bonnies to their best season in recent memory during the 2017-18 campaign as he oversaw three tournament victories - the most for Bona since 2007.
 During the season, the Bonnies captured a six-stroke victory in a field of 17 teams at the Towson Spring Invitational as well as repeated as champions in another 17-team field for the Binghamton Intercollegiate.
 St. Bonaventure won its second consecutive Little Three Championship and also won the first-ever Murray Cup in head-to-head action with Siena.
 The Bonnies also took their best-ever finish in the Atlantic 10 Match Play Championship by tying for third after knocking off top-seeded Dayton in the first round and then tying Florida Atlantic.
 A fourth-place finish at the Cornell Invitational and eighth-place showing at the prestigious Kingsmill Intercollegiate also highlighted a tremendous season.
 Freshman Danny Gianniny tied the program record by being named Atlantic 10 Rookie of the Week four times while junior Brent Morgan also captured an A-10 Golfer of the Week nod.